darpank23/apply_watermark/README.md

 # apply_watermark
-Add a watermark to any photo you would like.
+Add a watermark to any photo that you would like.